There are now 3 possible online modes for units:

 - Level 3 elective

-- Students are able to (1) develop an understanding of supply chain issues; (2) consider management trade-off business decisions concerning supply relationships, cost, customer service and information control which impact the supply chain; and (3) explain strategies that help improve supply chain operations.
+Students are able to (1) demonstrate an understanding of supply chain issues; (2) analyse management trade-off business decisions concerning supply relationships, cost, customer service and information control which impact the supply chain; and (3) explain strategies that help improve supply chain operations.

 - Unit rules